 - Children — we don’t have a nursery during the services because we believe it is appropriate and beneficial for children to be in the services as much as possible.
 It may take a few visits, but young children can learn to settle down, and it’s surprising how much even toddlers absorb.
 It’s no problem if they move about quietly — we have a number of children ourselves and are used to some movement — but please be considerate and take them out briefly if they become very noisy, especially during the sermon.

 - Visitors Welcome — Orthodox try not to talk during the services, so it may be that no one will greet you until the service is over.
-Be sure to check in with our Church Greeter, Frank, at the candle stand, and he can get you a weekly bulletin and answer any immediate questions you may have, After Sunday services we have a fellowship meal, a time of food and drink together downstairs in the fellowship hall; you’re invited to join us there so we can get to know each other.
+Be sure to check in with a greeter at the candle stand, and he or she can get you a weekly bulletin and answer any immediate questions you may have.
+After Sunday services we have a fellowship meal, a time of food and drink together downstairs in the fellowship hall; you’re invited to join us there so we can get to know each other.
 No one will put any pressure on you to join the Church; many people “visit” our Church for years.

 The Divine Liturgy